jamesheald/COIN/README.md

 ### Fitting the model to data

-The COIN model can be fit either to an individual participants’ data or to group average data.
-Here, the group average scenario is presented, as an individual participant can be considered a special case of a group with 1 member.
+The COIN model can be fit either to an individual participants’ data or to the average data of a group of participants.
+Here, the group average case is described, as an individual participant can be considered a special case of a group with 1 member.

 The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
-To calculate the negative log-likelihood for group average data, create an array of objects (one object per participant).
+To calculate the negative log-likelihood, create an array of objects (one object per participant).
 For each object, define the model parameters, paradigm and adaptation data via the appropriate [properties](#properties):
 ```
 for p = 1:P % loop over participants